Bored to Death (song): Commercial performance

 "Bored to Death" was first serviced to alternative radio on May 3, 2016.
 The song was picked up by 57 Mediabase-monitored alternative stations in the US and Canada in its debut week, more than tripling its competition.
-It debuted at number 18 on Billboards Alternative Songs chart and later at number 85 on Billboard Hot 100.
+It debuted at number 18 on Billboards Alternative Songs chart and later at number 85 on Billboard Hot 100 on the chart dating July 23, 2016.
 Its debut was the group's highest-ever on the former chart, and to that point in 2016.
 Over the ensuing weeks, the song rose in positions, holding at number two for three weeks.
 For the week ending July 9, 2016, the song reached the top of the chart, marking the band's third number-one.
 It became the group's first chart-topper since "I Miss You" in 2004, marking the second-longest span in between number ones in the chart's history, behind only Jane's Addiction.
 "Bored to Death" also peaked at number six on the magazine's Mainstream Rock Songs chart, making it the band's first top 10 to ever reach that chart, which is based solely on radio airplay.